tokenized/docs/protocol-asset-creation.md

 # Asset Creation Action

-Asset Creation Action -  This action creates an Asset in response to the Issuer's instructions in the Definition Action.<br><br>
+This action creates an Asset in response to the Issuer's instructions in the Definition Action.

 The following breaks down the construction of a Asset Creation Action.
 The action is constructed by building a single string from each of the elements in order.

 <div class="ritz grid-container" dir="ltr">